Lisa Nakamura: Race in Cyberspace: Race, Ethnicity, and Identity on the Internet

 This book was first published in 2002.
 Routledge is an imprint of Taylor & Francis, an informa company, which aims to interrogate how the internet shapes and reshapes our perceptions of race, ethnicity, and identity.
 Blackmon states that Nakamura names the images of racial identity online that shape the specific perceptions of cybertypes, and how these cybertypes are often determined and defined by the racial and ethnic stereotypes that are already established in our current society.

 Short Pieces

-As for short pieces like book reviews and journal articles, Lisa Nakamura has written dozens of pieces so far, including “Race in/for Cyberspace: Identity Tourism and Racial Passing on the Internet.”, “Prospects for a Materialist Informatics: An Interview with Donna Haraway.", “I See You?
-Gender and Disability in Avatar.”, “Queer Female of Color: The Highest Difficulty Setting There Is?
-Gaming Rhetoric as Gender Capital,”, etc. The main research area of these articles is to question the racial / ethnic hypothesis in the racial representation of digital media (especially game culture).
+Nakamura has also written many book reviews and journal articles.
+These include "Race In/For Cyberspace: Identity Tourism and Racial Passing on the Internet," “Prospects for a Materialist Informatics: An Interview with Donna Haraway," “'I See You?'
+Gender and Disability in Avatar” and “Queer Female of Color: The Highest Difficulty Setting There Is?
+Gaming Rhetoric as Gender Capital,”.
+The main research area of these articles is to question the racial / ethnic hypothesis in the racial representation of digital media (especially game culture).